emiloberg/hubot-jira-servant/README.md

 Connects Hubot with Jira.

+# WORK IN PROGRESS!
+But in active development.
+Wait a few weeks for stable version.

 Made for Slack but should be usable with other interfaces as well.
-Still a work in progress

 ### Changed issues commands:
 Perfect for answering the question "What happend yesterday?"